 Kale and goat cheese muffins

-I am not a baker but this recipe looked simple enough and having cooked from this cookbook, I knew the directions would be perfect and simple.
+I am not a baker, but this recipe looked simple enough, and having cooked from this cookbook before, I knew the directions would be clear and straightforward.
 This is one of my favourite cookbooks, and one of my bucket list restaurants.
-Almost made it there, and had reservations and a plan, but COVID struck.
-Someday in the future hopefully!
+Almost made it there, with reservations and a plan, but COVID-19 struck.
+Someday in the future, hopefully!

 Makes 12 muffins or 24 mini muffins.